 This question came in from Paula P. of Littlerock, AR.

 Answer: Cauliflower helps your body prevent cancer by helping to reinforce your body’s natural detoxifying process.
 It’s also high in antioxidants, and it acts as an anti-inflammatory.
 If the body loses its balance by becoming overrun with toxins or is low in antioxidants, cells are more likely to become damaged or tired, opening a doorway for cancers to possibly develop.
 Cauliflower in particular is useful in the prevention of bladder, breast, colon, prostate, and ovarian cancer.

 This question is from Yak S. of Turtle, MN.

-Answer: Cauliflower is so beneficial in the maintenance of your body’s health due to the fact that it is rich in essential vitamins, such as Vitamin C and vitamin K. Cauliflower is also a very dense source of fiber, manganese, and antioxidants.
-All of which are important in maintaining good health.
+Answer: Cauliflower is so beneficial to your health because it is rich in essential vitamins such as vitamin C and vitamin K. Cauliflower is also a very dense source of fiber, manganese, and antioxidants, all of which are important in maintaining good health.
 These components all work synergistically to help your body run at an optimum level if consumed as part of a healthy and balanced diet.

 “What parts of the cauliflower do I eat?”